 6) Total Length: The length of Circular submissions should be kept to less than a page (about 50-60 lines).
 Circulars are brief statements of what was measured or what will happen (in the case of predictive-theory Circulars).
 For those observational Circulars that have large data sets, it is perfectly acceptable to summarize your data, state a conclusion(s), and provide a pointer to the full data set (typically a URL).
 For predictive-theory Circulars, it is acceptable to summarize your predictions, assumptions, major caveats, and quantative results in a short Circular and include a URL to a larger, and more detailed description (which includes all the assumptions, caveats, input numbers, etc).
 However, the Circulars are NOT to be used as an advertisement to some paper or web page.
 Any predictive-theory Circular submission must have the calculations done for the specific burst at hand (not some general calculation done previously for some "typical" burst scenario).
 The follow-up community does not have time to absorb a full paper -- it needs to know what to look for about the current burst, and be able to know it within a short reading session.

 Subject-lines that contain "RE: ", "Re: ", "out of the office", "away from my office", etc will be rejected (this is part of the infinite-loop prevention).
-This filtering is one of several methods used to reject peoplewho hit the 'reply' key and automated replies from 'vacation' programs that would otherwize be interpretted as a new submission.
+This filtering is one of several methods used to reject people who hit the 'reply' key and automated replies from 'vacation' programs that would otherwize be interpretted as a new submission.
 And do not include question marks ("?") in the Subject line.
 Do not include the string "SUBJECT:" in your Subject-line; "SUBJECT:" is provided in the template the program uses to build the full Circular.
 There are other name templates for other kinds of transients.

-8) Quality of Content: It is understood by everyone in the GCN/GRB community that these reports are preliminary.
+8) Quality of Content: It is understood by everyone in the GCN/GRB/transient community that these reports are preliminary.
 While everyone makes their best attempt to submit accurate reports, these reports are also timely, based on preliminary analysis, and may be subject to change when the full analysis is done months later.
 See the "Corrections" section below.